 4. Ramman: Religious Festival and Ritual Theatre of the Garhwal Himalayas – 2009

 Ramman is the ancient festival and traditional dramatic art form of Gadwal region.
 It is celebrated by the Hindus in Salur Dungra village of Chamoli district of Uttarakhand.
-In this festival people worshiped village God “Bhumiyal”.
+In this festival, people worshipped village God “Bhumiyal”.
 They sing a song of Jagar.

 Jagar – Musical song of local mythological stories.